-MWF period 4 in Turlington 2318 Ashley Williams, (352) 273-3748, ashleylwilliams@ufl.edu Office Hours: Tuesday period 7 & Wednesday period 5 in Rolfs Hall 207
+MWF Period 4 in Turlington 2318 Ashley Williams, (352) 273-3748, ashleylwilliams@ufl.edu Office Hours: WMF Period 5 Rolfs Hall 207

 COURSE OBJECTIVES

 This is the FIRST course of a three part beginning series at the University of Florida.
 Students will master the vocabulary, morphology, and syntax in chapters 1-14 of Wheelock's Latin, and practice in the fluid translation of Latin to English and English to Latin.
 Students will leave this class prepared to succeed in Latin 2.